Healthcare Technology Innovation: Opportunities and Challenges

 - Four Reasons to Expand Mobile Technology Usage in Medical Innovation

-Nowadays, health technology has more extensive applications in the healthcare industry than before.
-This adoption extends to treatments, diagnosis, and monitor different medical conditions.
-Health technology presents one of the essential elements of medical innovation as it provides the opportunity for healthcare system overcome many of the challenges such as:
+Nowadays, healthcare innovation has more extensive applications in the healthcare industry than before along with healthcare technology trends.
+This adoption extends to treatments, diagnosis, and monitoring of medical conditions.
+Health innovation presents one of the essential elements of the medical industry as it provides the opportunity for the healthcare system to overcome many of the challenges such as:

-- Low adherence to medication which is wasting more than 50 % of healthcare costs for medications.
+- Low medication adherence is wasting more than 50 % of healthcare costs for medications.
 This percentage increases to more than 60% in chronic disease

 - Very long waiting lists for treatments and clinical appointments